 - The water level must not be higher than the floor of the car.
 If possible, check the depth at the deepest point before starting to drive through the water.
 Extra caution should be exercised when passing through flowing water.

-- Always change to Off Road drive mode before driving through water in order to ensure that the internal combustion engine is running.
+- Always change to Off Road drive mode before driving through water in order to ensure that the engine is running.

 - Do not drive faster than walking pace.

 - Do not stop the car in the water.
 Drive forward carefully or reverse the car back out of the water.

 - Remember that waves created by oncoming traffic may rise above the level for the floor of the car.